Beyond Genes: Leveraging Sleep, Exercise, and Nutrition to Improve ADHD

 Studies3 suggest that sustained exercise may significantly decrease or even fully reverse the negative epigenetic effects of stress or trauma.
 Physical activity also promotes brain growth, improves brain efficiency, and strengthens learning abilities.
 Brain changes associated with exercise are most dramatic in the areas related to ADHD: executive functioning, attention, and working memory.

-Studies suggest that exercise has a greater impact on ADHD symptoms than does diet — a more commonly promoted treatment strategy.
+Studies suggest that exercise has a greater impact on ADHD symptoms than does food — a more commonly promoted treatment strategy.
 Three meta-analytic reviews4 5 6 in the last year have concluded that, while the body of research on exercise is still small compared to that on medication or therapy, the effect on some people with ADHD can be extraordinary.

 Still, families struggle to maintain exercise habits when they feel strapped for time or motivation.
 Children with ADHD may shy away from team sports — or prefer video games to playing outside — which can make it significantly more difficult for them to get an adequate amount of exercise.